Gasol scores 20 points, Grizzlies beat Cavaliers 95-87

 Cleveland dropped its fourth straight.
 Jordan Clarkson led the Cavaliers with 24 points off the bench, and rookie Collin Sexton had 16 points and six assists.
 Cedi Osman had 10 points.

-Memphis led from the first possession.
+Memphis led from the first possession and built up the advantage during Cleveland's 0-for-12 shooting slump.
 The Grizzlies were up 78-62 about midway through the fourth quarter, but Cleveland rallied to get within 86-82 on a drive by Osman with 1:19 left.

+"We were just playing hard, trying to cut the lead and win the game," Clarkson said of the burst, adding: "I mean we were right there, making plays.
+It just didn't come out our way."

 After Memphis' timeout, Conley scored on an acrobatic layup and had a steal before he was fouled.
 When the Grizzlies point guard converted both free throws, the lead was back to 90-82, and the Grizzlies finished out their second straight win.